lr-m/Chaneve-Router-Analysis/README.md

 These exploit the UPnP M-SEARCH (uuid:) stack overflow to get the router to do interesting things without crashing by injecting shellcode:
 - 1: Print 'hello' to debug interfaces
 - 2: Gets admin password and sends it to device on the network via UDP (port 4900)
+- 3: Creates a task that acts as a blackjack dealer, players can connect with netcat (`netcat 192.168.188.1 1337`)